fara-pug/fara-pug/index.md

 -   a whatever bed, unsure that materials provide boni to sleep
 -   to be within the glow of a brazier (what else works?)
--   to be behind any kind of door.
+-   to be behind any kind of **closed** door.

-Now&#x2026; if you find a blanket or a pillow count yourself lucky!
+Now&#x2026; if you find a mattress, blanket or a pillow count yourself lucky!

-Pillows need feathers.. and the only way i can imagine getting any feathers is from a bird joining battle, angered by my taking their nest of of their tree. i've been collecting nests, but so far no angry birds.
+Pillows need feathers.. and the only way i can imagine getting any feathers is from a bird joining battle, angered by my taking their nest of of their tree.

-I found the pillow recipe, so those exists; atm blankets may or may not exist, speculating that they do because coolness. i dont really expect the buffs to get stronger with pillow and blanket, but this was just an excuse to remind you of the three easy things you want to do to get buffed sleeping: bed/heat/door.

-In the end i got so mad at the useless nests however that I started kicking them out of their trees, well, kindof.
-Now I have my pillows!

 -   Castles, Fortresses, Labyrinths, Random and even delapidated ruins all count as safe indoor sleeping places even if undiscovered enemies remain.